vamontchik/Almost-Spotify/README.md

 the song, buttons to select which song you want to play, some sliders to adjust volume and where in the song you want to be at.

+Keyboard shortcuts:
-A keyboard shortcut: Pressing the spacebar will pause/unpause the song.
+- Pressing the spacebar will pause/unpause the song.
+- Pressing ESC will exit the program.

 # Notes